cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 * ``n_assem_batch``: number of batches replaced per refueling.
 * ``power_cap``: amount of electricity the reactor generates.

-Using the template above and the table below, generate the input reactor prototype for this reactor.
+Using the template above and the table below, create the Reactor prototype.

 +-----------------------+---------------------------+
 | Variable              | Value                     |